TestudoAquatilis/btrbackup/README.md

 Copy btrbackup.tcl into a directory in your PATH, e.g. /usr/bin, and btrbackupconfig.tcl
 into /etc. If you use Arch Linux you can use the PKGBUILD file to create a package.
+If you want logrotation, put the logrotate file to /etc/logrotate.d/btrbackup or wherever your distro stores logrotate configuration.

 # Backup Preparations